 - nasal congestion

 In certain parts of the world, people are at risk of poisoning from contaminated drinking water and other sources of pollutants.
-Early research suggests that spirulina may offer a way to treat those affected.

 A later 2016 review found that spirulina had antitoxic properties that could counteract pollutants in the body, including: